Skyshader77/Lacryma-Hydra/chapter13-1.typ

 "I see.
 You gifted the world to me, and now you want it returned to you."

 The Gatekeeper ordered the Hydra to attack again.
-Serena lept above the heads.
+Serena leapt above the heads.
 Her wings carried her to Nix and Majorian.
 She grabbed both of them.
 Tentacles and heads soared above her.
+Pillars of light erupted all around her, covering her retreat.
+If the Gatekeeper was intent on ransacking her legacy, she would need to seek unlikely allies.
+Would the Magi agree to form an alliance even if they knew who she was?
+They had to.
+The Gatekeeper has chosen to put the fate of the Known World on his balance.

+Serena flew away.
+Her mind had already solved the sewer's labyrinthine structure.
+She reached a point where rays of light were abundant again.
+The streets of Thanatopolis once again unraveled before her eyes.